 S&L estimated the control effectiveness of each SO2 emissions reduction option based on a source specific engineering evaluation of the Oxbow kilns considering the lack of published information on application of controls to petroleum coke calcining kilns.
 S&L's evaluation established uncontrolled emission rates for each kiln based on the hourly average emissions rates from 2015 - 2019.
 This five-year period was selected to ensure a robust evaluation of control efficiency and controlled emission rates.
-The estimation of control efficiency and controlled emission rates.
-The estimation of control efficiency and prior experience with each of the technologies on other types of emission units, particularly utility boilers.
+The estimation of control efficiency and controlled emission rates was based on engineering principles, discussions with control vendors, and prior experience with each of the technologies on other types of emission units, particularly utility boilers.
 Table 2-1 summarizes the approximate control efficiencies theoretically possible for each option and the resulting emission rates provided in the S&L Report on a long term average basis (Table 2-2 Current Stack Emissions and Appendix A SO2 Control Summary, Table 2 SO2 Control Effectiveness).